-“Chicks and Salsa” is the perfect children’s book for home-grown tomato season:
+“Chicks and Salsa” by Aaron Reynolds is the perfect children’s book for silly reading and to connect kids with cooking.

-Kids love a super silly story and this one fills the bill.
+Kids love a goofy story and this one fills the bill.
 The illustrations by Paulette Bogan are bright and fun.

 The chickens have become tired of their bland chicken feed and the solution to their problem is….salsa!

 The perfect literacy connection to this story is to make some tasty salsa.
-There are recipes in the book for salsa and guacamole, but this is a mild salsa recipe that is a favorite.
+There are recipes in the book for salsa and guacamole, but this a mild salsa recipe is a favorite.

 Salsa for Chicks ~ the ingredients are simple and colorful:

 They are tomatoes, parsley (or cilantro) red onion, jalapeño, garlic, mango, an orange and green sweet bell pepper, garlic, roasted corn on the cob, salt, pepper, and cumin.